Most Brutal Fights in Sports History

 Gurode was severely injured on the play but declined to press charges against Haynesworth, who signed a seven-year, $100 million free-agent deal with the Redskins two years later and is widely considered the biggest free-agent bust in NFL history.

-39. Bob Probert and Tie Domi Square Off for the First Time
+39. Probert, Domi Square Off for the First Time

 Fighters: New York Ranger Tie Domi and Detroit Red Wing Bob Probert